 After hanging up his skates, Darryl took on a new professional role as special consultant to the President of the Toronto Maple Leafs, in the areas of marketing, public relations, alumni relations and hockey operations.
 He is now a marketing and community consultant.
 Darryl's place among the NHL's all-time greats came in 1989 with his induction into the Hockey Hall of Fame.
 In 1995-96, Darryl was voted by fans as the centreman on the All-Time Leafs Team, and on February 8, 2003, Toronto retired Sittler's No. 27.

-She is also the author of the highly acclaimed book, Scrappy: A Little Book About Choosing to Play Big which was released in the Fall of 2016 and New Sales Speak – The 9 Biggest Sales Presentation Mistakes and How to Avoid Them.
+Terri's unique specialization is advancing the persuasive presentation skills of professionals.
+She is the author of the national best-selling book, Small Message, Big Impact (Penguin/Portfolio), which hit the New York Times Hardcover Advice & Misc. best-seller list, Wall Street Journal Hardcover Business best-seller list, and USA Today Money best-seller list.
+She is also the author of the highly acclaimed book, Scrappy: A Little Book About Choosing to Play Big (Penguin Random House/Portfolio), and New Sales Speak – The 9 Biggest Sales Presentation Mistakes and How to Avoid Them (John Wiley & Sons).